-All cosmetic, toiletry and perfumery products placed on the market in the UK (and throughout the EU) are regulated by European legislation, the Cosmetics Regulation (EC) No. 1223/2009.
+All cosmetic, toiletry and perfumery products placed on the market in the UK are regulated by strict UK legislation, the Product Safety and Metrology Regulations (Schedule 34) 2020, otherwise known as the UK Cosmetics Regulation.
 The primary purpose of these laws is to protect human safety.
 The manufacturer or supplier of the cosmetic product is responsible for ensuring it is safe and each cosmetic must be assessed for safety by a duly qualified safety assessor before it is made available to the public.

-In addition, certain classes of ingredients (colours, UV filters and preservatives) are closely controlled and only those individual ingredients pre-approved and listed in the Cosmetics Regulation are allowed for these purposes.
+In addition, certain classes of ingredients (Colours, UV filters and preservatives) are closely controlled and only those individual ingredients pre-approved and listed in the UK Cosmetics Regulation are allowed for these purposes.